cse264/final-project-f24-cappuccino/cappuccino/README.md

     * open a new terminal
     * cd final-project-f24-cappuccino/cappuccino/backend
     * npm install cors
-    * touch .env in the root of the backend/
+    * touch .env in the root of the backend/ (replace touch with New-Item for windows)
         ```
         DB_NAME=sfctizgx
         DB_USER=sfctizgx